-The Delaware County document has more detail about each of these development approaches.
+The Delaware County document has additional detail about each of these development approaches as well as other land uses in the region.

-Residential development along existing roads can be accomplished by either creating lots larger than five acres that are exempt from review and lots that are 5 acres or smaller which are approved through various County agencies called the "No-Plat Lot Split" process.
-These NPA subdivisions may be used to create no more than four lots from an original parcel (five including the residue, if smaller than 5 acres).
+Single Family Large Lot Road Frontage lots subdivisions. and FR-1 Residential development along existing roads can be accomplished by either creating lots larger than five acres that are exempt from review and smaller lots approved through various County agencies called the No-Plat Lot Split process.